What Are Closing Costs and How Much Are They?

 Title Fees and Insurance

 Title fees include charges associated with issuing the title of ownership to the buyer.
 They include the title search fee and notary fees.
-Whether these fees are paid by the buyer or seller varies from state to state.
+Whether the buyer or seller pays the fee varies from state to state.

-Title insurance is purchased to protect both the buyer and the lender in the event that ownership of the home is challenged.
+Title insurance protects both the buyer and the lender in the event that someone challenges ownership of the home.
 This could occur due to errors or violations made by previous owners of the home.

 Owner’s title insurance provides protection to the new homeowner, and is typically a one-time expense at the time the home is purchased.
-Whether required by your lender or not, owner’s insurance is recommended to protect your investment.
-Lender’s title insurance, which is generally required by the lender in order to obtain the mortgage loan, protects the lender against title issues that could affect their loan.
+Whether the lender requires it or now, we would recommend owner’s insurance to protect your investment.
+Lenders usually require title insurance in order to obtain a mortgage loan.
+This protects the lender against title issues that could affect their loan.
 This is paid when a home is purchased or refinanced.

 Local state and county governments collect taxes for recording the sale and transfer of the property.
-These costs vary widely from state to state and could be paid by the buyer or the seller, or split between the two parties.
+These costs vary widely from state to state.
+Either the buyer or seller can pay these.
+They can also decide to split the fees.

 Lenders may require the buyer to pay a portion of their local property taxes and homeowners insurance in advance at closing.
-These fees are bundled under what are considered “prepaid costs” and are included in an estimate of closing costs by the lender.
+They bundle these feeds with what are considered “prepaid costs”.
+These are included in an estimate of closing costs by the lender.

 How to Estimate Your Closing Costs Accurately